QEF/q-e/README.md

 make all
 ```

-or
+("make" alone prints a list of acceptable targets).
+Binaries go in bin/.

+Quick CMake installation instructions for the impatient:

 ```
 mkdir ./build
 cd ./build
-cmake -DCMAKE_INSTALL_PREFIX=/path/to/install ..
+cmake [-DCMAKE_INSTALL_PREFIX=/path/to/install] ..
-make -j$(nproc)
-make install
+make [-j$(nproc)]
+[make install]
 ```

-"make" alone prints a list of acceptable targets,
-binaries go in bin/.
-Instead for cmake build system,
+("make" alone prints all targets).
+Binaries go in bin/.
-"make" compiles all targets (with -j$(nproc) in parallel),
-binaries, libraries, and modules go in the install directory.
+CMAKE_INSTALL_PREFIX: If “make install” is invoked,
+this directory is prepended onto all install directories.
+-j$(nproc): run parallel compilation

 For more information, see the general documentation in directory Doc/,
 package-specific documentation in \*/Doc/, and the web site
 http://www.quantum-espresso.org/